-Changes in urine odor can also be caused by diet, vitamins, or medication.
+Changes in urine odor can also be caused by diet, vitamins or medication.
 Asparagus is known to give urine more of an ammonia smell.
 B-6 supplements can also give urine a strong odor.
-You may also experiences changes in urine odor if you are not drinking enough water.
+You may also experience changes in urine odor if you are not drinking enough water.
 Highly concentrated urine can have a strong ammonia smell.

 Underlying conditions that change urine odor can be very serious.
 They include: